YuanL12/yuanl12.github.io/_pages/about.md

   - /about.html
 ---

-Yuan Luo is a Master student in the [Committee on Computational and Applied Mathematics](https://cam.uchicago.edu/) at the University of Chicago.
-He is interested in topological data analysis (TDA), scientific computation and machine learning.
+I am a Master student in the [Committee on Computational and Applied Mathematics](https://cam.uchicago.edu/) at the University of Chicago.
+I am interested in topological data analysis(TDA), scientific computation and machine learning.

 ## TDA Packages
-Topological data analysis (TDA) is new applied mathematics area that attracts a lot of scientists.
+Topological data analysis(TDA) is new applied mathematics area that attracts a lot of scientists.
 There are many packages useful online for you to perform computation.
 I will list some of them below with their installation recommendation:

 Frist I recommend use python with version 3.7
 `conda create -n bats python=3.7`